 While the emphasis is most frequently placed on the semantic element, mention is sometimes made of the concept of the geospatial web, involving 3D graphics like those seen in virtual worlds or gaming environments, most likely linked to virtual reality and augmented reality.
 There has been some discussion of the relationship of web 3.0 to the concept of the Metaverse, as promoted by Facebook’s Mark Zuckerberg and others.
 Another, more recent usage of the term web 3.0 focuses on the emergence of a decentralised web underpinned by technologies like Blockchain, with those who support this notion of web 3.0 generally arguing that web 3.0 and the Metaverse are quite different, although potentially complementary.
 Some references worth checking out include:

 Learning with web 3.0

-To the extent that virtual reality and augmented reality are associated with web 3.0, these certainly have considerable implications for education: the former exposing students to immersive recordings or simulations of locations and events in the wider world, and the latter encouraging place-based learning in real-world contexts outside the classroom.
+As regards the geospatial web, virtual reality and augmented reality certainly have considerable implications for education: the former exposing students to immersive recordings or simulations of locations, events and phenomena, and the latter encouraging place-based learning in real-world contexts outside the classroom.
 This is a space to watch over coming years.

 - FINDING OUR (ONLINE) FEET January 17, 20222021 Wrap-up Perth, Australia 17 January 2022 As we all know by now, 2021 turned out to be yet another year of global challenges and widespread suffering due to the evolving situation with COVID-19.
 Nevertheless, we were able to build on a number of the lessons learned in 2020, engaging in some creative forms of […]